Jaunting car: Modern usage

-In literature and popular culture

-Valentine Vousden wrote the song The Irish Jaunting Car in the 1850s, and Percy French wrote his own version of the song for his comic opera The Knight of the Road (1891).
-French edited a weekly comic magazine called The Jarvey from January 1889-January 1891 based on the adventures of a jaunting car driver and published by Richard J. Mecredy.
-The Jarvey was a highly literary and lavishly illustrated weekly comic paper, considered to have been the best comic paper of the 19th and 20th century in Ireland.
+Cultural references

+Valentine Vousden wrote the song The Irish Jaunting Car in the mid-1800s about a Dublin jarvey and his work with his jaunting car.

+In Anthony Trollope's 1889 book Can You Forgive Her?, he describes the inside jaunting-car as "perhaps the most uncomfortable kind of vehicle yet invented" and "under any circumstances an inside jaunting-car is a bad place for conversation, as your teeth are nearly shaken out of your head by every movement which the horse makes".

 The outside car was featured in the 1952 movie The Quiet Man starring John Wayne, with Barry Fitzgerald as the jarvey.
 Val Doonican recorded the song The Jarvey Was a Leprechaun in the 1960s.
 In Disney's 1967 film The Gnome-Mobile, DJ Mulroony tells his grandchildren about the jaunting car he owned in his youth, and sings a song about it.